Andrettin/Wyrmsun/readme.txt

 * Units
 - Ships now receive individual names.
 - Personal name epithets are no longer generated for fauna units.
-- Added Goat (unit graphics by Jinn, based on b_o's yale; icon by Exidelo).
+- Added Goat (unit graphics by Jinn, based on b_o's yale; icon by Exidelo; sounds by Wildfire Games).
-- Added Boar (unit graphics by Jinn, based on the boar model by Wildfire Games; icon by Exidelo).
+- Added Boar (unit graphics by Jinn, based on the boar model by Wildfire Games; icon by Exidelo; sounds by Wildfire Games).
-- Removed fauna breeding to improve performance, and because it didn't serve much of a purpose (breeding was relatively rare).
+- Removed fauna breeding to improve performance, and because it didn't serve enough of a purpose.
 - Skutans and Schutzes now correctly have mana.
 - Fixed issue which caused some Gnomish factions to not be able to train Recruits.
+- Animal idle sounds are now played less frequently.

 -----------------------------------------------------------------------
 - 2.4.2